Cost of Pre-Employment Screening in the U.S.

 What Affects the Cost of a Background Check?

 It will come as no surprise that the primary determinant of background check cost is scope.
 People often think that a criminal investigation is a “one push of a button” kind of deal.
 This is not true.
-There are a number of databases, courthouses, and court types that call for unique retrieval processes.
-Some records can be accessed online while other records can only be obtained from the courthouse directly.
-A comprehensive criminal background check draws from a number of sources, each with an associated cost.
+There are several databases, courthouses, and court types that require specialized retrieval processes.
+Some records can be accessed online, while others can only be obtained directly from the courthouse.
+A comprehensive criminal background check draws from multiple sources, each with its associated cost.
 Generally, the more detail requested, the more thorough (and expensive) the criminal screening will be.

 Some data sources also charge access fees that providers will usually pass directly on to their clients.
-Access fees established by courts, states, DMVs, and other data providers could be anywhere from $3-$95 per search.
+Access fees established by courts, states, DMVs, and other data providers can range from $3 to $95 per search.
 Most of the time, these fees are unavoidable.

 Again, the cost of a criminal background check depends on how in-depth the search is to be and, frankly, the markups of the provider.
 Here are some standard searches and their associated costs (ballpark only, access fees excluded):